Going to the toilet on the trail

 At the very least you will need something to dig a hole with and there are a number of very lightweight hiking trowels that do a very good job.
 And don’t forget the toilet paper and hand sanitiser.

 • Toilet paper in a well sealed zip lock bag.
-I measure out 9 sheets per day and find this averages out well over an extended trip.
+I measure out nine sheets per day and find this averages out well over an extended trip.
 Work out how much toilet paper you need

 • Hygiene on the trail is crucial to a happy healthy hike so use hand sanitiser (or wipes) when you don’t have access to soap and water.
 Never wash your hands in a creek or small water body as this is what we drink from.

-Hand Sanitiser
+Hand sanitiser

 Other things to know